 The Ohio Department of Education publishes Gifted Operating Standards that all Ohio districts must follow when identifying and designing services for gifted children.
 While gifted identification is required by law, gifted services are not mandated.
 However, districts receive state funding for providing services that meet the criteria set forth in Ohio’s Gifted Operating Standards.
-GMLS offers a variety of gifted services meeting the state criteria for students in grades 3-12.
+GMLS offers various gifted services that meet the state criteria for students in grades 2-12.

-Through the use of Ohio’s Content Standards, gifted programming is focused on evidence-based practices, which increase the rigor of instruction, strengthen cognitive abilities, increase creativity, and foster the social and emotional development of gifted learners.
+Through the use of Ohio’s Content Standards, gifted programming is focused on evidence-based practices, which increase the rigor of instruction, strengthen cognitive abilities, increase creativity, and foster gifted learners' social and emotional development.
 Emphasis is placed on enhancing interpersonal and technical communication in the 21st Century for gifted youth to realize their potential.

 The Groveport Madison Gifted and Talented Team is dedicated to providing appropriate and challenging services for our gifted youth.
 Students must meet gifted identification criteria set forth by the State of Ohio and then must meet the requirements set by the GMLS to qualify for specialized programming.

 Superior cognitive ability

 A child shall be identified as exhibiting “superior cognitive ability” if the child performs in the following ways:

 - On nationally normed abilities test (in GMLS, this is the In-View Abilities Test), must score a 128 or above or;

 - Performed at or above the ninety-fifth percentile on an approved individual or group standardized basic or composite battery of a nationally normed achievement test or;